Alice Barnham: Marriage to Francis Bacon

 The Bacons' early married life was disturbed several times by quarrels between Sir John Pakington and Dorothy, when Dorothy would appeal to her powerful son-in-law, and Francis Bacon would try to stay out from between them.
 Once Bacon was even a judge on the High Commission and had to reject a lawsuit from Dorothy against John which had put John in prison.

 Alice Bacon and her mother Dorothy were both reported by contemporaries as having extravagant tastes, and being interested in wealth and power.
 However, early in the marriage, Bacon had money to spare, "pouring jewels in her lap", and spending large sums on decorations.
 Power was also available, as in March 1617, along with Francis Bacon being made temporary Regent of England, a document was drawn up making Lady Bacon first lady in the land, taking precedence over all other Baronesses (it is not clear whether it was signed into law).

-Their marriage led to no children.
+Their marriage led to no children, and scholars even exist who rather boldly speculate, in connection with Bacon's alleged homosexuality, that it was not even consummated.
 In 1620, she met Mr. John Underhill, and Mr. Nicholas Bacon, gentlemen-in-waiting at York House, Strand, Bacon's London property.
 She was rumoured to have had an ongoing affair with Underhill.
 Underhill was a cousin of the William Underhill who sold New Place to William Shakespeare in 1597.

 In 1621, Bacon, by now styled as Viscount St Albans, was accused of taking bribes, heavily fined, and removed from Parliament and all offices.
 Lady Bacon personally pleaded with the Marquis of Buckingham for the restoration of some of Bacon's salary and pensions, to no effect.
 They lost York House and left the city in 1622.

 Reports of increasing friction in the marriage appeared, with speculation that some of this may have also been due to financial resources not being as abundantly available to Alice as she was accustomed to in the past.
 Alice was reportedly interested in fame and fortune, and when reserves of money were no longer available, there was constant complaining about where all the money was going.

-In 1625, Bacon became estranged from his wife, apparently believing her of adultery with Underhill.
+In 1625, Bacon became estranged from his wife, apparently believing her guilty of adultery with Underhill.
 He rewrote his will, which had been quite generous to her, leaving her lands, goods, and income, to revoke it all:

 What so ever I have given, granted, conferred, or appointed to my wife in the former part of this my Will, I do now for just and great causes, utterly revoke, and make void, and leave her to her right only.